-In the same period, average household size reduced from 2.51 to 2.41, while the number of households increased by 5,422 from 54,035 to 59,457 over the ten years from 2011 to 2021.
-Though the need for singles and small family accommodation remains strong, there will be a requirement to design and construct suitable accommodation for older persons.
+In the same period, household size reduced from 2.47 to 2.36.
+Though the need for small family accommodation remains strong, there will be a requirement to design and construct suitable accommodation for older persons.

 The Housing Market

 There is a projected